- No FAQs found

 Question 1.
 What is the function of von Willebrand factor?

-von Willebrand factor (VWF) has two important hemostatic functions: (1) mediating platelet-subendothelium adhesion and platelet aggregation at sites of vascular injury, (2) binding and stabilization of circulating blood clotting factor VIII (FVIII).
+von Willebrand factor (VWF) has 2 important hemostatic functions: (1) mediating platelet-subendothelium adhesion and platelet aggregation at sites of vascular injury, and (2) binding and stabilization of circulating blood clotting factor VIII (FVIII).

 Question 2a.
 How is von Willebrand disease classified?

-von Willebrand disease (VWD) is a bleeding disorder in which there is a quantitative or qualitative abnormality of von Willebrand factor (VWF).
+von Willebrand disease (VWD) is a bleeding disorder in which there is a quantitative or qualitative abnormality of VWF.
 It may be inherited or acquired.
-The acquired form is usually secondary to valvular stenosis, hypothroidism, monoclonal gammapathies of unknown origin, or following use of left-ventricular assist devices.
+The acquired form is usually secondary to valvular stenosis, hypothroidism, or monoclonal gammapathies of unknown origin, or associated with use of a left-ventricular assist device.

 The disease is classified into 3 types.
 Type 1 is characterized by a partial quantitative deficiency of VWF, type 2 by a qualitative defect in VWF function, and type 3 by an almost complete deficiency of VWF.

 Question 2b.
 How are the qualitative defects classified?

 The qualitative defects are further divided into 4 categories: types 2A, 2B, 2M, and 2N.
 Type 2A is characterized by decreased platelet adhesion resulting from a deficiency of high and intermediate-molecular-weight multimers.
 Type 2B includes variants with increased affinity for platelet glycoprotein I and deficiency of high-molecular-weight multimers.
 Type 2M is characterized by decreased VWF-dependent platelet adhesion without a deficiency of high–molecular-weight multimers.
 Last, with type 2N VWD, there is a decreased binding affinity for FVIII.